apos37/dev-debug-tools/readme.txt

 * Fix: Not allowing updating user or post meta keys that are not all lowercase

 = 1.2.0 =
-* Update: Added Preparations for release to WP.org repository
+* Update: Made preparations for release to WP.org repository

 = 1.0.1 =
 * Created plugin on May 13, 2022